Without exception, the sale of a business from one owner to another is a complicated process in California.

 Communication and Trust

-At the end of the day, a successful transition is about open communication and trust.
-The open communication allows issues to be addressed and resolved to the benefit of all parties.
-However, its only by trust that there is a willingness by all parties to do what they said or agreed they would do that means the outcome agreed during the open communication gets done.
+Ultimately, a successful transition is about maintaining open communication and fostering trust.
+Open communication allows issues to be addressed and resolved to the benefit of all parties.
+However, it’s only through trust that all parties are willing to do what they said or agreed they would do.
+Thus, the outcome decided upon during open communication is fulfilled.

-A good legal contract states the intentions of all parties however the successful transition of the business comes down to the buyer and seller working together in good faith; not what is written in a legal contract.
+A good legal contract clearly states the intentions of all parties; however, the successful transition of the business ultimately depends on the Buyer and Seller working together in good faith, rather than solely on what is written in the contract.

-Are you thinking about selling your business?
+Are you thinking about selling your businessv in California?
 Would you like to know the value of your business?
-If you would like more information please visit my website Business valuation.
+For more information, Business Valuation.